QuirkyCroissant/Multi-Scale-Time-Series-Clustering/README.md

     Run the application by specifying the mode and additional optional flags:

     ```bash
-    # For demo (prototype) mode with new synthetic data and various plots:
+    # For demo (prototype) mode with new synthetic data and various plots(without normalization):
     python src/main.py --mode demo --new_data --comp_img

     # For production mode: